Sibulan – Tourist Spots in Negros Oriental

-On a clear day, the blue of the sky is reflected in the water of the Twin Lakes, Lake Balinsasayao and Lake Danao.
+One of the most visited Tourist Spots in Negros Oriental are the Twin Lakes of Sibulan.
+It is composed of two small but deep fresh water lakes called Lake Balinsasayao and Lake Danao.
+On a clear day, the blue of the sky is reflected in the water of the Twin Lakes, giving a perfect atmosphere for relaxation.
 The lakes are embraced on all sides by narrow mountains thick with exotic plant-life.
 When mist obscures the mountains, the area looks like something out of a fairytale or legend.
-Just like traveling to a mystical land in a story, getting to the Twin Lakes is something of an adventure, but once a visitor arrives, the relaxing atmosphere will wash away any unwanted stress.
+Just like traveling to a mystical land in a story, getting to the Twin Lakes is something of an adventure.
+Once a visitor arrives, the relaxing atmosphere will wash away any unwanted stress.

 Getting to the Twin Lakes

-After trekking the nature trails, a refreshing swim in one of the Twin Lakes can be a perfect way to cool down.
-Visitors can also hire a kayak and go boating.
-A restaurant offers lunch with a view of the lake, or, for people who bring their meals, picnic areas are scattered around the area.
+A restaurant offers lunch with a viewing deck of the lake, or, for people who bring their meals, picnic areas are scattered around the area.
 Other activities include carp fishing and overnight camping, as long as visitors bring their own gear.
 There is nowhere around the Twin Lakes to rent fishing or camping gear.

 For the nature enthusiast visiting the Philippines, the Twin Lakes are a wonderful place to visit.
 The hiking trails, clear lakes, and exotic flora and fauna are sure to lift the spirit of anyone who finds peace in the outdoor environment.